CHuber42/W-12-Code-Review/README.md

 This project is built in C# 8.0 using .netcoreapp2.2 on a system running Ubuntu 18.04.
 Dependencies are declared in the HairSalon.csproj and HairSalon.Tests.csproj files in their respective folders.
 .NetCoreApp 2.2 Framework is required.

 To install, simply clone (or download) this folder into a new directory, git bash to PSST.Solution/PSST/ folder, and run dotnet restore.

+To Build: After install, run "Dotnet build" to compile the program.

-To run: either build the project using dotnet build and run the .exe, or navigate to the PSST.Solution/PSST/ folder in a terminal and enter "dotnet run"
+To run: Navigate to the PSST.Solution/PSST/ folder in a terminal and enter "dotnet run".

-##### MySQL Setup Instructions
+##### MySQL/Appsettings.json Setup Instructions:

+1. In the root directory, create a file named "appsettings.json" and paste in the following:
+{
+  "ConnectionStrings": {
+      "DefaultConnection": "Server=localhost;Port=3306;database=[Your_Database_Name];uid=[YourMySQLLoginUser];pwd=[YourMySQLLoginPassword];"
+  }
+}

+2. Open a terminal into the root project directory.
+Run "dotnet ef migrations add MyVersion" to create your database (If you have chosen a new one)

+3. Now run "Dotnet ef database update" to apply the changes to your personal database, which serves as the database for this app.

 ##### Development Description: